gevhaz/hugo-theme-notrack/README.md

 Awesome [can use](https://fontawesome.com/plans).
 The solid one also looks better.

+All of the images in the example site are in the public domain.

 # Contribution

 I have tried to test the theme on mobile as well as different screen